-Iran’s president-elect says he won’t meet with Biden
+Iran’s hard-line president-elect says he wouldn’t meet Biden

 The White House did not immediately respond to Raisi’s statements Monday.
 Raisi will become the first serving Iranian president sanctioned by the U.S. government even before entering office, in part over his time as the head of Iran’s internationally criticized judiciary — one of the world’s top executioners.

 The victory of Raisi, a protégé of Iran’s Supreme Leader Ayatollah Ali Khamenei, came amid the lowest turnout in the Islamic Republic’s history.
-Millions of Iranians stayed home in defiance of a vote they saw as tipped in Raisi’s favor.
+Millions of Iranians stayed home in defiance of a vote they saw as tipped in Raisi’s favor after a panel under Khamenei disqualified his strongest competition.

 Of those who did vote, 3.7 million people either accidentally or intentionally voided their ballots, far beyond the amount seen in previous elections and suggesting some wanted none of the four candidates.
 In official results, Raisi won 17.9 million votes overall, nearly 62% of the total 28.9 million cast.
+In Tehran, the election saw a 34% turnout, a number far lower in previous years that saw polling stations noticeably empty.

 Raisi’s election puts hard-liners firmly in control across the government as negotiations in Vienna continue to try to save a tattered deal meant to limit Iran’s nuclear program, at a time when Tehran is enriching uranium at 60%, its highest levels ever, though still short of weapons-grade levels.
 Representatives of the world powers party to the deal returned to their capitals for consultations following the latest round of negotiations on Sunday.